A combination of cutting edge tech, rigorous ethics, and vibrant feminism was on show at Australia’s conference on Purpose driven business.

-I’ve just gotten back from Purpose 2018 in Sydney, and my last minute decision to take part was rewarded by a truly world-class conference that combined top international speakers, a set of cohesive and prescient themes, and expressive and lovingly crafted physical surrounds.
+I attended Purpose 2018 in Sydney, a truly world-class conference that combined top international speakers, a set of cohesive and prescient themes, and expressive and lovingly crafted physical surrounds.

 Purpose driven business is important because we spend so much of our time working for a living.
 If you have goals or ethics that you only pursue after hours, it’s hard to get anything done and can drain energy that you need for family, leisure, and self-care.
 If we can bring our vision for creating a better world into our daily livelihood and business, then we can work on what we’re passionate about with the majority of our efforts and have a much greater influence on society.